BioX-NKU/EpiCarousel/README.md

 # Load the metacell data as an AnnData object (adata).
 ```

-## The source code for the reporduction of results can be found [here](https://github.com/BioX-NKU/EpiCarousel_reporducibility/).
+## The source code for the reproduction of results can be found [here](https://github.com/BioX-NKU/EpiCarousel_reporducibility/).

 ## We also provide a [Jupyter Notebook]() for running EpiCarousel.